vasudev-gm/regtweaks/Windows-FAQ.md

+### How can I get Windows October Update 2019 (Build 18363.418)?

+The October Update is only an upgrade over 1903, you can get the official ESD links [here](https://gist.github.com/CHEF-KOCH/d8fac067aac466ce47cbdbcb6c0a7c10) or you download the [Media Creation Tool](https://github.com/CHEF-KOCH/Microsoft-Windows-10-Media-Creation-Tool-Helper) and upgrade your 1903 Build via Windows Update.

 ### What is Windows Core OS?

 [Windows Core OS (short: WCOS)](https://blogs.microsoft.com/blog/2019/05/28/enabling-innovation-and-opportunity-on-the-intelligent-edge/) is basically a stripped down version of Windows 10.
 It comes with the bare minimum similar to Windows LTSC version but with UWP as core and not Win32.